nextgis/nextgis_frontend/packages/expression/README.md

 ![size](https://img.shields.io/bundlephobia/minzip/@nextgis/expression) ![version](https://img.shields.io/npm/v/@nextgis/expression)

-@nextgis/expression is a versatile library designed for executing actions on objects based on expressions inspired by the syntax of [Mapbox Style expressions](https://docs.mapbox.com/style-spec/reference/expressions/).
+@nextgis/expression is a versatile library designed for executing actions on objects based on expressions inspired by the syntax of [Maplibre Style expressions](https://maplibre.org/maplibre-style-spec/expressions/).
 These expressions are JSON-serializable, making them perfect for configurations, data processing, or any other kind of object manipulation.

 ## Features